 A common riddle-like question for programmers asks them to swap the values of two integers without a temporary intermediate value.
 There are two common solutions that I’m aware of, addition swap and XOR swap.
 Here’s what each looks like in C:

-You can check out the source for the above shader here.
 Shaders provide programmers with a beautiful combination of art and math.
 Most other throwaway projects are devoid of any artistic value.
 In less than a dozen lines of code you can draw fractals.
 A few more and you can start creating intricate animations.
 The most interesting part is the unique perspective they force you into.

 Say you want to draw a circle in an imperative programming language.
+You need to break out a for loop and calculate the sin

 The intention is to force myself to get a small taste of a bunch of new programming languages and programming paradigms.
 Since I was late to the party I rushed through the first 4 problems in languages I’m familiar with.
 But for day 5 I solved the daily problem with MIPS assembly.
 I look forward to learning and writing Common Lisp, Haskell, Prolog, and many more languages.

 One hope I have is to complete a problem in GLSL.
+I’m already somewhat familiar with GLSL, but given its intended purpose it should be a true feat if it works.

 After a stroke of inspiration earlier this evening I hacked together this tool.
 It produces a stacked time-series graph of GitHub commit data.
 The commit data is organized by language and uses the same colors as GitHub for each corresponding language.